Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 bearnaisesauce2.png

 The Béarnaise is done with White Wine Vinegar, White Wine, Butter and Egg Yolks.
 It also contains Herbs like Tarragon, Chervil and Parsley.
 Shallots and Black Peppercorn gives it a punchy twist.
-Compared to a Tartare Sauce it has a colour which is more yellow.
+Compared to a Tartare Sauce it has a colour which is more yellow due to the eggs.

 It is said that the Béarnaise Sauce création was a happy mistake.
 It is also believed that it is simply a variation upon a Hollandaise Sauce, the Hollandaise being the mother Sauce or the most ancient sauce out of the two.
 Anyhow the Béarnaise Sauce is very popular for working well with Beef and also Fish, like Salmon Steak or even Smoked Salmon.